yottabit42/rslsync-jail/README.md

-Part of Reproducible FreeBSD Jail Setup
+# Scenario 1 of Reproducible FreeBSD Jail Setup Project

 Jacob McDonald
 Revision 170505a-yottabit

 All scenarios are also available in an easy-to-read [Google Doc][gdoc].

-# Problem Statement
+## Problem Statement

 As with any operating system, when used interactively, it is possible for a FreeBSD Jail to become misconfigured, crufty, outdated, and not work as expected.
 Additionally, FreeBSD kernel upgrades can affect the package compatibility that are installed in the Jail, and reverting the Jail dataset to an earlier snapshot would not alleviate this problem.

-# Assumptions
+## Assumptions

 * User has basic-to-intermediate UNIX experience